State Agencies | Online Services

 The following describes the general procedures used to obtain Ohio EPA air pollution permits.
 These steps are general in nature and cannot contain all of the steps involved in obtaining permits.
 The time needed for each step can be highly variable depending on current work loads at the various Ohio EPA offices.

-Step 1 — To be done 2 years to 4 months before construction is scheduled to start.
-(2 years if it is a very large air pollution source, 4 months for small air pollution sources.)
+Step 1: To be done two years to four months before construction is scheduled to start. (two years if it is a very large air pollution source, four months for small air pollution sources.)

 Contact the local EPA office and discuss the proposed source.
 Discuss permitting, permit fees, permit processing time, application forms, air monitoring requirements, emissions testing requirements, possible regulations, obvious permit limits and any other pertinent information.

-Step 2 — To be done 3 to 6 months before construction starts for most sources, 2 years for major air pollution sources.
+Step 2: To be done three to six months before construction starts for most sources, two years for major air pollution sources.

-Complete the PTI/PTIO application and submit to the Ohio EPA.
+Complete the Permits-to-Install (PTI)/Permits-to-Install and Operate (PTIO) application and submit to the Ohio EPA.
 Include any necessary supporting documentation.
-(You may want to contact the Ohio EPA District Office or Local Air Agency (DO/LAA) and confirm that the data you plan to submit is sufficient.)
+(You may want to contact the Ohio EPA District Office or Local Air Agency and confirm that the data you plan to submit is sufficient.)

-Step 5 — This occurs 1 to 3 months from the date the complete applications was submitted.
+Step 5: This occurs one to three months from the date the complete applications was submitted.

-Step 6 — This occurs 1 to 6 months from the date the complete application was submitted.
+Step 6: This occurs one to six months from the date the complete application was submitted.

 The Ohio EPA then issues a final PTI or PTIO.
-This permit allows the company to begin construction of the new source and for a PTI, to operate it for the purposes of testing the emissions; and for a PTIO, operate for up to ten years depending on the renewal cycle.
+This permit allows the company to begin construction of the new source and for a PTI, to operate it for the purposes of testing the emissions and for a PTIO, operate for up to 10 years, depending on the renewal cycle.

 The source is installed.
 Any required emissions testing is conducted.